Business Intelligence - Metabase

 Data model and metadata cleanup

-Metabase's GUI query builder is only as good as the field metadata behind it.
-We audit your connected database or warehouse, set display names, add descriptions, configure field types and semantic categories, and hide tables that should never appear in self-serve queries.
-This is the work most teams skip and then wonder why users can't find anything.
+The query builder is only as good as the field metadata behind it.
+We audit your warehouse, set display names and descriptions, configure field types and semantic categories, and hide tables that shouldn't appear in self-serve.
+Most teams skip this work.

 SQL question and model architecture

-For metrics that can't be built in the GUI - cohort logic, multi-step funnels, blended revenue calculations - we write and document native SQL questions and Metabase Models.
-Models act as a governed layer that other questions can build on top of, so complex logic lives in one place instead of being copy-pasted across twenty dashboards.
+For metrics the GUI can't build - cohort logic, multi-step funnels, blended revenue - we write and document native SQL questions and Metabase Models.
+Models act as a governed layer other questions build on, so complex logic lives in one place.

 Dashboard design and filter logic

-We build the dashboards your operators and executives actually use: linked filters, cross-filter click behavior, drill-through questions, and parameter chaining that makes a single dashboard answer multiple follow-up questions without requiring a new chart for every slice.
-We also set up dashboard subscriptions and alerts so the right people get the right numbers without logging in.
+We build the dashboards your operators and executives actually use: linked filters, drill-through questions, and parameter chaining that lets one dashboard answer multiple follow-ups without a new chart per slice.
+Subscriptions and alerts get people the numbers without logging in.

 Collections, permissions, and governance

-Metabase's Collections and Groups system can enforce who sees what data and who can edit versus only view.
-We map your org structure to permission groups, lock down sensitive dashboards, and set up a folder hierarchy that doesn't become chaos six months later when ten more people have editor access.
+Collections and Groups enforce who sees what data and who can edit versus view.
+We map your org to permission groups, lock down sensitive dashboards, and set up a folder hierarchy that stays sane as you grow.

 Warehouse and source connection optimization

-A slow Metabase is usually a warehouse problem, not a Metabase problem.
-We review your query patterns, identify dashboards running full table scans, work with your data team on materialized views or pre-aggregated tables, and configure Metabase's caching settings so frequently-viewed dashboards don't hammer your warehouse on every load.
+A slow Metabase is usually a warehouse problem.
+We review query patterns, find dashboards running full table scans, work with your data team on materialized tables, and configure caching so the warehouse isn't hammered on load.

 Embedded analytics and public sharing setup

-Metabase's signed embedding feature lets you surface dashboards inside your own product or customer portal without exposing your full BI environment.
-We configure the embedding parameters, set up row-level security so each customer sees only their own data, and handle the JWT signing logic - so you ship customer-facing analytics without building a custom reporting layer from scratch.
+Signed embedding lets you surface dashboards inside your own product without exposing your full BI environment.
+We configure the embedding parameters, set up row-level security so each customer sees only their data, and handle JWT signing - so you ship customer-facing analytics fast.

 Our framework